ssi-dk/sofi_core/README.md

 pushd ./app && yarn install && popd
 ```

-When running locally, you need a correctly figured .env file.
+When running locally, you need a correctly figured .env file. (_this includes generating or in another way getting the necessary `.crt` and `.pem` files_)

 Start by copying the .env.local.example file and make any adjustments you need.